Calendar of Events 2025

 Christmas Cookie Challenge, 1:30pm.

-Judges sample festive seasonal cookies made by home bakers and declare the Challenge winner!
-At 2pm, a Christmas cookie sale follows with proceeds donated to Feed Our Scholars.
+Judges Shane McCarthy, Cheryl Rust, and Daphne Cromwell, sampled festive seasonal cookies made by 15 home bakers and declared the Challenge winner, Laura Neebling with her Chocolate Mint Cookie Bar!
+A Christmas cookie sale followed with proceeds donated to Feed Our Scholars.
 Hosted by AEkeir Taproom, 1st floor, 111 Main St.

 Upcycled Lobster Rope Garland Workshop, 3pm-6pm

-Craft a colorful holiday garland from recycled fishing rope under the guidance of Kerin O’Keefe of @capeporpoisetradingco.
-Rope comes in a rainbow of colors, all salvaged from the sea.
-Registration is $40; participants can sign up for time slots day-of by stopping in at the workshop location, Panacea, 100 Main Street.
+Workshoppers crafted colorful holiday garlands from recycled fishing rope under the guidance of Kerin O’Keefe of @capeporpoisetradingco.
+The rope came in a rainbow of colors, all salvaged from the sea.
+Participants could sign up for workshop time slots on the day-of by stopping in at the workshop location, Panacea, 100 Main Street.

 Christmas tree lighting and carols on wiscasset common, saturday, Dec.
 6, 4pm

-A long Wiscasset tradition is the annual tree lighting on the Common accompanied by the angelic voices of schoolchildren.
+A long Wiscasset tradition is the annual tree lighting on the Common accompanied by a visit from Santa and the angelic voices of schoolchildren.
 A Wiscasset Parks & Rec.
 Dept. event.

 Sunday, December 7, 2025